jiaoshuntian/ivory-operator/docs/content/tutorial/connect-cluster.md

----
-title: "Connect to a Ivory Cluster"
+# Connect to an Ivory Cluster
-date:
-draft: false
-weight: 30
----

-It's one thing to [create a Ivory cluster](https://github.com/IvorySQL/ivory-operator/blob/master/docs/content/tutorial/create-cluster.md); it's another thing to connect to it.
-Let's explore how IVYO makes it possible to connect to a Ivory cluster!
+It's one thing to [create an Ivory cluster](https://github.com/IvorySQL/ivory-operator/blob/master/docs/content/tutorial/create-cluster.md); it's another thing to connect to it.
+Let's explore how IVYO makes it possible to connect to an Ivory cluster!

 ## Background: Services, Secrets, and TLS